-The 60 Series valve is very reliable for general purpose uses and is also efficient in steam or other thermal uses.
+The 60 Series ball valve is very reliable for general purpose, in particular with piping, steam and other thermal uses.
 It has a working pressure of up to 3000 psi and works for a temperature range of -65 to 450 degrees Fahrenheit.

-The two-piece, live-loaded chevron packing design supports the axial load radially from the stem nut along the length of the chevron.
-This reduces the operating torque of the valve and compensates for stem wear, creating a tight seal of the stem and bonnet.
+- The live-loaded chevron packing design supports the axial load radially, reducing the operating torque of the valve.
+This also compensates for stem wear and creates a tight seal of the stem and bonnet.

-By comparison, in conventional valve seat design, pressure acts on the full area of the inlet seal when valve shut off occurs.
-The seats only support on the inside is the ball.
+- By comparison, in conventional valve seats, the only support on the inside is the ball.
 Seat failure can occur because the segment of the seat exposed to the ball orifice is entirely unsupported on the inside.
 The lack of support allows pressure to deform the seat into the opening of the ball.